donmahallem/ngHeartFit/README.md

 # NOTICE

 If the build fails with errors in connection with .pug files run  `npm run postinstall` and try again.
+And again.